6202.0 - Labour Force, Australia, Sep 2016 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 20/10/2016

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted number of persons employed increased by 17,900 in May 2016.
-The seasonally adjusted unemployment rate for May 2016 remained unchanged at 5.7 per cent and the seasonally adjusted labour force participation rate was unchanged at 64.8 per cent.
+The seasonally adjusted number of persons employed decreased by 9,800 in September 2016.
+The seasonally adjusted unemployment rate for September 2016 decreased by 0.1 percentage points to 5.6 per cent, and the seasonally adjusted labour force participation rate decreased by 0.2 percentage points to 64.5 per cent.

 These documents will be presented in a new window.